singularian/mdencode/docs/hashList.md

 5 - Block Group and Block Hash used
 6 - File and Block Group Used
 7 - File and Block Group and Block Hash used

-# HEX Encode Signature Arguments

-Each parameter has a hex code.
-The first Hex Byte Nibble Half-Byte [0-F] delineates the hash type and the second Nibble Half-Byte [0-F] delineates the signature number 0 to 15 for the first byte.
-Each successive HEX byte increments the signature count by multiplying the 15 times the byte position.

-Each byte increments the signature number in the second nibble.
-In this way 20 characters can encode (10 * 15) 150 signatures.
-A 200 character HEX Signature could encode 1500 signatures.

-## States
-0 - No Hash
-1 - File Hash used
-2 - Block Group used
-3 - Block Hash used
-4 - File and Block Hash used
-5 - Block Group and Block Hash used
-6 - File and Block Group Used
-7 - File and Block Group and Block Hash used

-## Hex Encoding

-The first Half-Byte is the Type [0-F]
-The second Half-Byte is the Number [0-F] or [0-Z] if there was a need for more signatures.

-[TYPE][NUMBER]
-[0-F Type][0-F Number]

-Alternatively, it can be 0-Z or 35 signatures per byte for the number.

-## Econding Example
-1F227C42

-1F = File Hash Signature 15
-22 = Block Group Hash Signature 18
-7C = File and Block Group and Block Hash Signature 30
-42 = File and Block Hash Signature 33

-# Hex Encoding 2

-This format uses 3 to 5 bytes.
-One byte is the Signature type and the 2 to 4 following bytes are the signature number.
-Either 65k or 4 Billion in a 32 bit number.

-[TYPE][NUMBER][TYPE][NUMBER][TYPE][NUMBER]

-[0-255] - Signature Type Byte.
-There can be 255 Signature types in this example although it could use the 8 state model.
-[0-255][0-255] - A 16 bit double byte that represents the signature number.
-This means you can reference 65+ k signatures in each group
-[0-255][0-255][0-255][0-255] - A alternative 32-bit integer that represents the signature number.
-This means you can reference 4 billion signatures

-## States
-0 - No Hash
-1 - File Hash used
-2 - Block Group used
-3 - Block Hash used
-4 - File and Block Hash used
-5 - Block Group and Block Hash used
-6 - File and Block Group Used
-7 - File and Block Group and Block Hash used

-# 16-bit Encoding Example

-070E11020203031111

-## Group 1

-- 070E11 -  File and Block Group and Block Hash used - 0E11 - The 3601 Number
-- 020203 -  Block Group used - 0203 - The 515 Signature Number
-- 031111 -  Block Hash Used - 1111 - The 4369 Signature Number